By Doug A., e-mail magicref@lycos.com

 How do you enter word(s) to search?

 Is there a word list of words in the current Bible?
-For example, you may search on a word that doesn't exist in the KJV Bible.
+For example,

 Can you search on a phrase?